algolia/algoliasearch-helper-js/scripts/docs/metalsmith/content/concepts.md

 The search flow is the cycle between the UI and the search engine.
-When a user updates a parameter in the UI, a new search is triggered, and new results appear.
-But not only these results are updated, but also all the filters available should be too.
+When a user updates a parameter in the UI, a new search is triggered, and new results appear along with updated available filters.

 ![The search flow](images/concepts/The search cycle.svg)

 ### The UI source of truth

 The Helper stores and keeps track of the successive filters applied in your search UI.
+It's a snapshot of all the parameters of the current search state.

-It is the source of truth for your search parameters.
+It's also the source of truth for your search parameters.
 This makes all the UI components that you use independent from each other while still being able to trigger the search.
 For example, the text search input will only set the `query` whereas the category list will only deal with